ledimestari/SystemMonitorLCD/README.md

 - **Last login**: Displays the username and time of the last login.
 - **LCD control**: Automatically turns the LCD off between 22:00 and 08:00 and back on during the day.

+You can use the main loop at the end of the script to comment out or change order of prints you wish to see on the lcd.

 ## Installation

 1. **Dependencies**: Ensure the following packages are installed: